tecnolgd/Predicta-Expense-Web/README.md

 ### An user friendly web interface with clean UI and smooth UX, based on the '***PredictaExpense-cpp***' CLI.
 ### The web interface incorporates essentials of HTML5 and CSS with modular file approach for easier **readability**, **scaling** and **updating**.
 ---
+(Note: As labelled, the website is a static interface with minimal button operations.
+The website incorporates only HTML5 and CSS.
+The release of the project is made for Feedback collection and early insights from fellow devs and tech minds.
+Your feedback is valuable.
+Regards, tecnolgd)
 ## Features ⚙️
 * User friendly interface
 * Clean and modern UX